-All holders of Class A units (other than the Company) have the same voting rights as holders of Class A common stockholders through the ownership of Class B common stock, which entitles each holder to one vote for each Class A unit in Evercore LP held by such holder.
+All holders of Class A units, Class I units and Class I-P units (other than the Company) have the same voting rights as holders of Class A common stockholders through the ownership of Class B common stock, which entitles each holder to one vote for each unit held by such holder.
 Holders of our Class A common stock and Class B common stock vote together as a single class on all matters presented to our stockholders for their vote or approval, except as otherwise required by applicable law.
-Holders of Class E units and Class G and Class H interests do not hold Class B common stock, and thus do not have voting rights at the Company level.
+Holders of Class E units, Class G interests and Class H interests do not hold Class B common stock, and thus do not have voting rights at the Company level.

 The Class B common stock has no economic rights.
 The Company funds dividends to holders of our Class A common stock by causing Evercore LP to make distributions to its partners, including the Company.
-Evercore LP makes pro-rata distributions to its partners based on their interest in Evercore LP concurrently with Evercore LP distributions to the Company (provided that holders of Class G and Class H interests are entitled to extraordinary distributions but not regular distributions, and all distributions on unvested units and interests are held in reserve and paid out only upon vesting).
+Evercore LP makes pro-rata distributions to its partners based on their interest in Evercore LP concurrently with Evercore LP distributions to the Company (provided that holders of Class G and Class H interests are entitled to extraordinary distributions but not regular distributions, holders of Class I-P units are not entitled to regular or extraordinary distributions, and all distributions on unvested units and interests are held in reserve and paid out only upon vesting).

-Thus, holders of Class A limited partnership units, through the combination of Class B common stock of Evercore and Class A units, have similar equity interests as if they held an equivalent number of shares of Class A common stock.
+Thus, holders of Class A, Class I and Class I-P limited partnership units, through the combination of Class B common stock of Evercore and LP units, have similar equity interests as if they held an equivalent number of shares of Class A common stock.

-Because of our corporate structure and for the reasons stated above, we view our share count as including Evercore LP Class A units for voting purposes, and include these Class A units when we calculate total shares and share equivalents for voting purposes.
-Unless indicated otherwise, where we use the terms voting power, votes outstanding, votes cast or other similar terms, such terms should be read to include both the number of shares of Class A common stock outstanding and the number of votes associated with Class B common stock, which is equal to the number of Evercore LP Class A units.
-As of April 20, 2015, the record date for our Annual Meeting, a combined total of 40,858,354 shares of Class A common stock and Class B common stock are entitled to vote.
+Because of our corporate structure and for the reasons stated above, we view our share count as including Evercore LP Class A, Class I and Class I-P units for voting purposes, and include these units when we calculate total shares and share equivalents for voting purposes.
+Unless indicated otherwise, where we use the terms voting power, votes outstanding, votes cast or other similar terms, such terms should be read to include both the number of shares of Class A common stock outstanding and the number of votes associated with Class B common stock, which is equal to the number of Evercore LP Class A, Class I and Class I-P units.
+As of April 20, 2017, the record date for our Annual Meeting, a combined total of 45,339,312 shares of Class A common stock and Class B common stock are entitled to vote.